-A "born-again" evangelical Protestant, Ríos Montt joins the Church of the Complete Word (an offshoot of the Gospel Outreach Church of Eureka, California) in the late 1970s.
+Ríos Montt is a "born-again" evangelical Protestant.
+He joins the Church of the Complete Word (an offshoot of the Gospel Outreach Church of Eureka, California) in the late 1970s.

-One of Ríos Montt's brothers, Mario Enrique Ríos Montt, will become a Roman Catholic Bishop and head the church's Human Rights Commission in Guatemala.
+One of Ríos Montt's brothers, Mario Enrique Ríos Montt, becomes a Roman Catholic Bishop and head the church's Human Rights Commission in Guatemala.

 Ríos Montt marries Maria Teresa Sosa Avila, the daughter of a prominent and influential military family.
 The couple have two sons, Homero and Enrique, and one daughter, Zury.
 Homero is killed in 1984 when guerrillas shoot down a helicopter in which he is travelling.

 1962 - A welter of guerrilla groups emerge following a government crackdown on dissent.
 The Guatemalan civil war goes into full swing when the groups begin to engage in armed conflict with the security forces.